-To obtain copies of this circular, our Annual Information Form for the year ended December 31, 2021, or our Annual Report (which includes our Management's Discussion and Analysis and Consolidated Financial Statements) for the year ended December 31, 2021, do one of the following:
+To obtain copies of this circular, our Annual Information Form for the year ended December 31, 2022, or our Annual Report (which includes our Management's Discussion and Analysis and Consolidated Financial Statements) for the year ended December 31, 2022, do one of the following:

-- Go to the Company's website at stantec.com and print copies - Request mailed copies from the corporate secretary at Suite 400, 10220 103 Avenue NW, Edmonton, Alberta, T5J 0K4
+- Go to the Company's website at stantec.com and print copies - Request mailed copies from the corporate secretary at Suite 400, 10220 103 Avenue NW, Edmonton, Alberta, T5J 0K4 - To request the Interim Financial Statements, the Management's Discussion and Analysis and/or Annual Financial Statements to be sent to you by mail, please register online at www.computershare.com/mailinglist or complete the request form posted on stantec.com

 You can also access the Company's disclosure documents and any reports, statements, or other information that the Company files with Canadian provincial securities commissions or other similar regulatory authorities on SEDAR at sedar.com or EDGAR at sec.gov.
-Financial information for Stantec is provided in the Management's Discussion and Analysis and Consolidated Financial Statements (both found in our Annual Report) for the year ended December 31, 2021.
+Financial information for Stantec is provided in the Management's Discussion and Analysis and Consolidated Financial Statements (both found in our Annual Report) for the year ended December 31, 2022.